RifatArefin32/Learn-Django-REST-Framework/notes/7_prefetch_select_related.md

 ```sql
 SELECT * FROM student;
 ```
-For each student, Django will run:
+For each student, Django will run
 ```sql
 SELECT course.*
 FROM course